vonshednob/pter/doc/pter.rst

  - "p": search for a project of the currently selected task
  - "q": quit the program
  - "l": load a named search
+ - "s": save the current search
  - "L": load a named task template
- - "s": save the current search
+ - "S": Save a task as a named template
  - "u": open a URL listed in the selected task
  - "t": Start/stop time tracking of the selected task
  - ">": Delegate the selected task